Development delay in children < 6 years

 • Are there any associated abnormalities on neurological or physical examination?

-• Is the child expected to be in out of home care supervised by Child Safety Services for more than 6 months?
+• Is the child expected to be in out of home care supervised by the Department of Children Safety, Seniors and Disability Services for more than 6 months?

 Additional Referral Information